active-logic/uta/Documentation/Notes/Notes.md

 # Notes

+## Conversion integrity

+For testing, Editor Core round trips and also does not generate commit noise.

+Talking of testing.
+I'm going to fix newly broken test and repurpose them.

+HowlTest.ImportFile => HowlTest.ImportRogue

+- has a round trip issue so make sure it's correctly marked;
+- secondly ensure a marked file exports verbatime

+### Nits...

 - protect/fix emo howl
 - Delete requirements.cs
 - Known issue some files may round-trip and still have incorrectly translated literals (check VSCodeTest, MapFu.howl)

-## Conversion integrity

-For testing, Editor Core round trips and also does not generate commit noise.

 ## Main UI revamp